 Disadvantages

-- Does not allow all of the roots to be well watered;
+- Does not allow all the roots to be watered well;

 - Requires good ventilation.

-Depending on the type and species of cactus, soil requirements may vary.
-Generally speaking, a regular cactus mix can be as effective as a homemade mix.
-If you want to provide an environment suitable for a specific type of cactus, we recommend mixing your potting soil yourself to customize it to your needs.
+Depending on the type and species of cactus, soil needs can vary.
+Generally speaking, a regular cactus mix can be as effective as a homemade one.
+If you want to provide an environment suited to a specific type of cactus, we recommend mixing your own soil to customize it to your needs.

-A good desert cactus potting soil starts with a base of 30% high porosity potting soil.
-We then add approximately 50% pumice and 20% perlite to improve drainage.
-It is also possible to start with 40% potting soil and 60% pumice and perlite depending on your preferences.
+A good desert cactus soil mix starts with a base of 30% high-porosity potting soil.
+Then, approximately 50% pumice and 20% perlite are added to improve drainage.
+Alternatively, you can start with 40% potting soil and 60% pumice and perlite, depending on your preference.

-Epiphytic cactus soil also starts with a base of 30% high porosity soil.
-We then add approximately 50% pumice and 20%bark to create a soil offering excellent drainage with more organic matter.
+Epiphytic cactus soil also starts with a base of 30% high-porosity potting soil.
+About 50% pumice and 20% bark are then added to create a soil with excellent drainage and more organic matter.

-The majority of cacti are sold in soil that is not suitable.
-For repotting, it is best to choose a terracotta pot of the same size or wider than it is high (see the next section to learn how to choose the right pot).
+Most cacti are sold in unsuitable potting soil.
+When repotting, it's best to choose a terracotta pot that's the same size or wider than it is tall (see the next section for how to choose the right pot).

 Here are the steps for successful potting:

-- Make sure the chosen pot has a drainage hole;
+- Make sure the pot you choose has a drainage hole;

 - Lightly moisten your potting soil before use to avoid volatile particles in the air;

 - Place a little potting soil at the bottom of your pot.
-There is no need to add a drainage layer except when dealing with a large cactus or to add weight to your pot;
+It is not necessary to add a drainage layer unless it is a large cactus or to add weight to your pot;

-- Remove the cactus using a folded newspaper or a pair of triple-layer gloves to avoid getting pricked and to be able to position it securely in the middle of the pot.
-It is also possible to wrap it in fabric, leaving excess to create a handle;
+- Remove the cactus using a folded newspaper or a pair of triple-layered gloves to avoid pricking yourself and to be able to position it properly in the center of the pot.
+It is also possible to wrap it in fabric, leaving some excess to create a handle;

 - Wait about 7 days before watering your cactus with room temperature water.
 This allows the roots to heal and prevent rot.